MUCollective/python-mturk-cli/README.md

 **approve_hit.py**

 This script is used to approve work on assignments.
-The specific AssignmentIds that are approved are read in from the `results.log` file which is generated when you run `python get_results.py`.
+The specific AssignmentIds that are approved are read in from the `logs/results*.log` file which is generated when you run `python get_results.py`.
 You can choose to skip over specific workers when approving a set of assignments for a HIT.
 Alternatively, you can choose to override previous rejections for a specific set of workers.
 I have not implemented an analogous rejection script, as it is unethical to reject HIT assignments (i.e., refuse to pay workers for completed assignements) in most cases.
 However, this script could be easily modified to support such behavior if needed.

 **Arguments:**

 * *'-prod'* -- Approve HIT assignments run in the Production mode, rather than the Sandbox (default).
 If you do not supply this argument, assignments will only be approved if they were completed in the Sandbox.
 * *'-override'* -- Approve HIT assignments for which work was previously rejected, overriding the rejection.
 If you supply this argument, you must also supply each WorkerId you want to approve.
+* *'-batch'* -- If you are running multiple batches of HITs at once (e.g., for different conditions in an experiment), you must designate a name for each batch using the *'-batch'* argument followed by a unique identifier for each batch.
+For example, calling `python approve_hit.py -batch 1` would approve the assignements stored in the file `logs/results-1.log`.
+Note that the batch name follows the *'-batch'* argument separated by a space.
 * *WorkerIds* -- You can supply a series of WorkerIds as arguments.
 If you are overriding a previous rejection, only these workers will be approved.
 If you are approving work for the first time, these workers will be skipped and their work will not be approved.

 **Example:**

-After launching a HIT in Production using `python create_hit.py -prod`, waiting for workers to finish their assignments, and generating a `results.log` file using `python get_results.py -prod`, we can approve their work by running:
+After launching a HIT in Production using `python create_hit.py -prod`, waiting for workers to finish their assignments, and generating a `logs/results.log` file using `python get_results.py -prod`, we can approve their work by running:

     `python approve_hit.py -prod`

 **create_hit.py**

 This script creates a HIT according to the specifications in `study_spec.py` and `study.question`.
-It saves a file called `hit_info.log` which contains the HITId that is needed to access results, expire, or delete the HIT.
-This script does not support running multiple HITs from the same directory at once since each new call to `python create_hit.py` will overwrite the `hit_info.log` file.
+It saves a file called `logs/hit_info*.log` which contains the HITId that is needed to access results, expire, or delete the HIT.
+In order to run multiple HITs from the same directory at once, use the *'-batch'* argument to prevent each new call to `python create_hit.py` from overwriting the `logs/hit_info.log` file.

 **Arguments:**

 * *'-prod'* -- Launch a HIT in Production mode, rather than the Sandbox (default).
 If you do not supply this argument, HITs will launch in the Sandbox.
+* *'-batch'* -- If you are running multiple batches of HITs at once (e.g., for different conditions in an experiment), you must designate a name for each batch using the *'-batch'* argument followed by a unique identifier for each batch.
+For example, calling `python create_hit.py -batch 1` would create a new set of assignments for your HIT and store the HIT information in the file `logs/hit_info-1.log`.
+Note that the batch name follows the *'-batch'* argument separated by a space.
+This allows the user to launch multiple sets of HIT assignments concurrently as long as those sets of assignments have different batch names.
-* *Condition* -- Supply a condition name that will be assigned as a url parameter to the landing page, i.e., `https://external_hit_server_url/landing_page?cond=<argument>`.
+* *'-cond'* -- If your external HIT relies on passing a condition name as a url parameter on the landing page (e.g., `https://external_hit_hostserver_url/landing_page?cond=<argument>`), you must supply a condition name as an argument using the *'-cond'* followed by the string representing the condition you would like to run.
 This is intended as a way to assign sets of workders to different versions of the task (e.g., in a between-subjects experiment).
+Omit the condition argument if you do not want to add a url parameter.
+**Note:** In order for condition assignment to work, you will need to open the code for `create_hit.py` and change the hardcoded variable `webpage_substring = 'landing_page?'` to match the substring at the end of the url for your external HIT.
+Be sure that your url ends in a '?' so that url parameters can be appended to create a well-formed web address.

 **Example:**

 We are running a study in Production mode, and we want to launch a HIT with a set of assignments in the 'control' condition.
 We should run:

-    `python create_hit.py -prod control`
+    `python create_hit.py -prod -cond control`

 **delete_hit.py**

-This script deletes a HIT based on the HITId stored in `hit_info.log`.
+This script deletes a HIT based on the HITId stored in `logs/hit_info*.log`.
 Deleted HITs cannot be reviewed, so only do this once you finished accepting/rejecting work.
 You also have the option of deleting all HITs hosted by your requester account.

 **Arguments:**

 * *'-prod'* -- Delete a HIT that was launched in Production mode, rather than the Sandbox (default).
 If you do not supply this argument, HITs will be deleted only if they were run in the Sandbox.
 * *'-all'* -- Delete all HITs hosted by your requester account.
 Be really careful about doing this, especially if you have multiple colleagues using the same requester account.
+* *'-batch'* -- If you are running multiple batches of HITs at once (e.g., for different conditions in an experiment), you must designate a name for each batch using the *'-batch'* argument followed by a unique identifier for each batch.
+For example, calling `python delete_hit.py -batch 1` would delete the HIT whose HITId is stored in the file `logs/hit_info-1.log`.
+Note that the batch name follows the *'-batch'* argument separated by a space.

 **Example:**